 Term Definition Growth Centre A not-for-profit company limited by guarantee responsible for delivering the Industry Growth Centres Initiative.
-Growth sectors The priority industry sectors identified by the Australian Government under the Industry Growth Centres Initiative as areas of competitive strength and strategic priority for Australia and include advanced manufacturing; cyber security; food and agribusiness; medical technologies and pharmaceuticals; mining equipment; technology and services; and oil, gas and energy resources.
-Industry entity An entity with an Australian Business Number, where the majority of its revenue is not derived from government sources and is capable of commercialising research excluding: research organisations; and entities whose primary function is administrative or to provide support services to a CRC-P. In-kind contributions Non-cash resources contributed by a partner to conduct the CRC-P. They may be staff or non-staff resources.
-Innovation and Science Australia The independent statutory body established under the Industry Research and Development Act 1986 .
-Innovation and Science Australia may, by resolution, delegate to a committee (such as the CRC Advisory Committee) all or any of its functions and powers.
+Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
+Australian Industry entity An Australian business with an Australian Business Number whose trading activities are a substantial and not merely peripheral activity of the business and is not: a research organisation an entity whose primary function is administrative or to provide support services to a CRC-P. This includes, but is not limited to, entities such as: sole traders partnerships cooperatives companies.
+In-kind contributions Non-cash resources contributed by a partner to conduct the CRC-P (see Appendix D).
+Innovation and Science Australia The statutory board established by the Industry Research and Development Act 1986 (Cth) and named in that Act as Innovation and Science Australia.
 Intellectual property (IP) Includes all copyright, patents, registered and unregistered trademarks (including service marks), registered designs, and other rights resulting from intellectual activity (other than moral rights under the Copyright Act 1968 (Cth)).
 Lead applicant The industry entity in a CRC-P collaboration responsible for managing the project on behalf of the collaboration.
 Medical Research Institute (MRI) An institute that has the primary purpose of conducting medical research and that is a currently registered charity with the Australian Charities and Not-for-Profits Commission.
-Minister The Commonwealth Minister responsible for the program.

-Term Definition Partner A person or body that provides support (including cash contributions or in-kind contributions) that is integral to the success of the CRC-P. Partners agreement The agreement between the partners.
+Minister The Commonwealth Minister for Industry, Science and Technology.
+Partner A person or body that provides support (including cash contributions or in-kind contributions) that is integral to the success of the CRC-P. Partners agreement The agreement between the partners.
 Partner contributions The cash and in-kind contributions from project partners to the project.

-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
-Program Delegate An AusIndustry general manager within the department with responsibility for the program.
+Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Program delegate An AusIndustry Senior Responsible Officer within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
-Research organisation A higher education provider listed at Table A and Table B of the Higher Education Support Act 2003 (Cth); a Commonwealth, Australian State or Australian Territory Government Department or Agency, which undertakes research; or a Medical Research Institute.
-Science and research priorities The matters identified by the Australian Government as areas of critical importance for research, and include food, soil and water, transport, cyber security, energy, resources, advanced manufacturing, environmental change and health.
+Research organisation All higher education providers listed at Table A and Table B of the Higher Education Support Act 2003 (Cth); corporate Commonwealth entities, and State and Territory business enterprises which undertake publicly funded research and Medical Research Institutes.
 Small and Medium Enterprises (SMEs) Firms or industry which employ up to 200 staff.
+Trading activity The activity of providing or intending to provide goods or services for payment.

-Appendix B. Total eligible project value and applicant contributions
+Appendix B. Total eligible project expenditure and applicant contributions

-How we calculate your total eligible project value
+How we calculate your total eligible project expenditure